These are the best digital marketing and online advertising books to make you a better marketer and improve your business.

 The Revenge of Brand X by Rob Frankel

 It was around 1998 that I was introduced to branding.

 Most people don’t have a clue what branding is.

 They think it’s a nice logo, nice colours, fonts and a strapline.

-I worked on my own branding with Rob and he created my brand strategy:
+I worked on my own branding with Rob and he created my personal brand message: